Talawa Theatre Company: Recent productions

+Productions in the 2020s

 Play On!

 Talawa's production of Play On! toured the UK from September 2024 to February 2025.
-Set in the 1940s at New York's Cotton Club, this retelling of Shakespeare's Twelfth Night was a co production with Birmingham Hippodrome, Liverpool Everyman & Playhouse, Lyric Hammersmith Theatre and Wiltshire Creative.
-The production was directed by Talawa's Artistc Drector Michael Buffong, with Kenrick H2O Sandy as Choreographer, and production design by ULTZ.
+Set in the 1940s at New York's Cotton Club, this retelling of Shakespeare's Twelfth Night was a co production with Belgrade Theatre, Birmingham Hippodrome, Liverpool Everyman & Playhouse, Lyric Hammersmith Theatre and Wiltshire Creative.
+The production was directed by Talawa's Artistic Director Michael Buffong, with Kenrick H2O Sandy as choreographer, and production design by ULTZ.

-Reception to the production was broadly positive, with The Guardian, Times, Observer, The Standard, All That Dazzles, London Theatre, and The Stage all awarding 4 stars to the production.
+Reception to the production was broadly positive, with The Guardian, The Times, The Observer, The Standard, All That Dazzles, London Theatre, and The Stage all awarding 4 stars to the production.

-The Bristol 24/7 review stated that the production was "charming, enchanting, and laugh-out-loud funny ... " Of the 5 star reviews, Spy in the Stalls noted the "ever-increasing ‘wow factor’", Theatre Weekly described it as "an exhilarating production that melts the winter blues", with What's On Stage singling out the ensemble for praise.
+The Bristol 24/7 review stated that the production was "charming, enchanting, and laugh-out-loud funny..."
+Of the 5-star reviews, Spy in the Stalls noted the "ever-increasing 'wow factor, Theatre Weekly described it as "an exhilarating production that melts the winter blues", with What's On Stage singling out the ensemble for praise.

-Play On! was part of Talawa's revived 'Black Joy' season.
+Play On! was part of Talawa's revived "Black Joy" season.

 Recognition

 Recognition is co-created by Amanda Wilkin and Rachael Nanyonjo, written by Amanda Wilkin and directed by Rachael Nanyonjo.
-Recognition has original music composed by Mercury Prize nominated Seed Ensemble leader Cassie Kinoshi (Published by Decca Publishing) as well as Samuel Coleridge-Taylor's compositions.
+Recognition has original music composed by Mercury Prize-nominated Seed Ensemble leader Cassie Kinoshi (published by Decca Publishing) as well as Samuel Coleridge-Taylor's compositions.

-Samuel Coleridge-Taylor was a successful dual heritage African and British composer and Croydon resident.
-Talawa Theatre Company are presenting Recognition as part of This Is Croydon, London Borough of Culture 2023 programme.
+Samuel Coleridge-Taylor was a successful dual-heritage African and British composer and Croydon resident.
+Talawa Theatre Company presented Recognition as part of This Is Croydon, London Borough of Culture 2023 programme.

-Recognition was largely well received, with one reviewer describing it as "a superb piece of theatre" while others parised the assured direction and the elegance of the staging and strong performances.
+Recognition was largely well received, with one reviewer describing it as "a superb piece of theatre", while others parised the assured direction and the elegance of the staging and strong performances.

 Running With Lions

 Written by Sian Carter (née Davila), Running With Lions began life as an audio play directed by Michael Buffong on BBC Radio 4 as part of the Talawa Stories season.
-In September 2021, Lyric Hammersmith announced the co-production with Talawa of Sian Carter's Running With Lions, which would again be directed by Michael Buffong; the production performed in February 2022.
+In September 2021, Lyric Hammersmith announced the co-production with Talawa of Sian Carter's Running With Lions, which would again be directed by Buffong, the production being performed in February 2022.